cstrelioff/chrisstrelioffws-sandbox/2014/12/11/inferring_probabilities_with_a_beta_prior_a_third_example_of_bayesian_calculations.rst

-Next, an example where the prior is not uniform and produced a biased picture due to this setting (again, there should be a good reason for this prior setting):
+Things to note here:

+* The prior is uniform.
+This means that the likelihood and the posterior have the same shape.
+* The 95% credible interval is shown for both the prior and the posterior-- note how the information about :math:`p_{0}` has been updated with this short data series.

+Next, let's consider the same data with a prior that is not uniform.
+The dataset is length 10, so :math:`n_{0}+n_{1}=10`.
+Let's set a prior with :math:`\alpha_{0}+\alpha_{1}=10` but the prior is peaked in a different location from the likelihood (maybe an expert has said this should be the prior setting):

 .. code-block:: python

     # prior
-    prior2 = prior(8, 12)
+    prior2 = prior(4, 6)

     # posterior
     post2 = posterior(data1, prior2)